Considering light-matter interactions in the Friedmann equations: Abstract

 \section{Abstract}

-The Friedmann equations valid for the transparent universe are modified for the universe with opacity caused by absorption of light by ambient cosmic dust in intergalactic space.
-The modified equations lead to a cosmological model, in which cosmic opacity produces radiation pressure that counterbalances gravitational forces.
-The proposed model predicts a cyclic expansion/contraction evolution of the Universe within a limited range of scale factors with no initial singularity.
-The maximum redshift, at which the contraction of the Universe stops, is $z \approx$ 14-15.
+Recent observations indicate that the Universe is not transparent but partially opaque due to absorption of light by ambient cosmic dust.
+This implies that the Friedmann equations valid for the transparent universe must be modified for the opaque universe.
+The paper studies a scenario when the opacity steeply rises with redshift.
+In this case, the light-matter interactions become important, because cosmic opacity produces radiation pressure that counterbalances gravitational forces.
+The presented theoretical model assumes the Universe expanding according to the standard FLRW metric but with the scale factor $a(t)$ depending on both types of forces: gravity as well as radiation pressure.
+The modified Friedmann equations predicts a cyclic expansion/contraction evolution of the Universe within a limited range of scale factors with no initial singularity.
 The model avoids dark energy and removes some other tensions of the standard cosmological model.
+The paper demonstrates that considering light-matter interactions in cosmic dynamics is crucial and can lead to new cosmological models essentially different from the standard $\Lambda$CDM model.
+This emphasizes necessity of new observations and studies of cosmic opacity and cosmic dust at high redshifts for more realistic modelling of the evolution of the Universe.

 \keywords{early universe -- cosmic background radiation -- dust, extinction -- universe opacity -- dark energy }